 07 of 07

 Finally on the list is arguably the biggest name in rental car agencies: Avis.
-While this global brand ranked fourth worst on the 2016 J.D.
-Power survey with a total customer satisfaction score of 795, Money Magazine found them to be the most expensive rental car agency with average daily rates starting at $60.
+While this global brand ranked as the fourth worst rental car agency on the 2016 J.D.
+Power survey with a total customer satisfaction score of 795, Money Magazine also found them to be the most expensive rental car agency with average daily rates starting at $60.

 Travelers who are dissatisfied with their rental have several means to get satisfaction with their rental.
 Before a trip, experts recommend doing homework on their rental companies and reading reviews ahead of their trip.
 For those who experience an issue with their rental car, experts recommend calling the rental company directly to resolve the issue, or return the vehicle to the location where it was rented from to discuss a proper replacement.